nteract/papermill/binder/cli-simple/README.md

 1. Begin executing the cells.

-1. One cell demonstrates running papermill from the the command line.
+1. One cell demonstrates running papermill from the command line.